tdeekens/colloq/readme.md

 ### Dependencies

 `yarn` is used by default when installing packages locally and on `TravisCI`.
-All just however work with `npm`.
+All however just works with `npm`.

 ## Services

-Services all follow the same patterns and are implemented with Hapi as a framework.
-Each `route` within `routes` contains a fixture a module for each HTTP method and an `index`-file which exports an `attachRoute`-fn which is invoked with the server by the overall routes `index`.
+All services follow the same patterns and are implemented with Hapi as a framework.
+Each `route` within `routes` contains a fixture, a module for each HTTP method and an `index`-file which exports an `attachRoute`-fn which is invoked with the server by the overall routes `index`.
 The routes `index` itself exports an `attachRoutes` which is imported in `server.js`.

 In general terms: